wilaak/datastar-swoole/README.md

 ## Usage Examples

-In the SwoolePHP HTTP Server each request is put in a [coroutine](https://wiki.swoole.com/en/#/coroutine), allowing you to use standard blocking PHP code without troubles.
+In Swoole, each request is put in its own [coroutine](https://wiki.swoole.com/en/#/coroutine), allowing you to write PHP code in a standard blocking way.

 ```PHP
 use Swoole\Http\Server;